-ENCINITAS — A designated affordable home in Cardiff-by-the-Sea was sold to an investor and entered third-party escrow two weeks before the developer was authorized to advertise the sale, public records show, raising doubts as to whether the home was purchased legitimately under the terms of the city’s affordable housing agreement.
+ENCINITAS — A designated affordable home in Cardiff-by-the-Sea was sold to an investor and entered third-party escrow two weeks before the developer was authorized to begin advertising the house for sale, raising serious doubts about whether the home was purchased legitimately under the terms of the city’s affordable housing agreement.

-The Mackinnon affordable home is one of two properties at the center of a federal lawsuit alleging discriminatory and unlawful housing practices in Encinitas.
+The Mackinnon property is one of two affordable homes at the center of a federal lawsuit alleging discriminatory and unlawful housing practices in Encinitas.

 Under the city’s affordable housing agreement, New Pointe had approximately two weeks remaining of a mandatory 60-day waiting period before it was permitted to start advertising the sale of the home, much less locking in a buyer.